damphyr/rutema/doc/README.md

 The core implementation presents a simple XML format that can be extended easily.
 XML in this case fullfills a role very close to it's original: annotate and structure text.

-It should be noted that over the years there have been several different rutema specifiction formats in use (YAML, JSON, a DIY text format etc.) but the XML format offered in the core has been by far the easiest to manage and extend.
+It should be noted that over the years there have been several different rutema specification formats in use (YAML, JSON, a DIY text format etc.) but the XML format offered in the core has been by far the easiest to manage and extend.

 ## Testing language